mchevestrier/eslint-plugin-wyrm/packages/eslint-plugin-wyrm/docs/rules/unsafe-asserted-chain.md

 # Disallow unsafe type assertions on optional chained expressions (`wyrm/unsafe-asserted-chain`)

-💼 This rule is enabled in the 🟣 `wyrm/strictTypeChecked` config.
+💼 This rule is enabled in the 🟣 `strictTypeChecked` config.

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).